 make up two jumper wires, insulated stranded conductor type,

 perhaps 6 feet long, with medium size alligator clips at each

 HINT!
 Try testing a diode on both the diode test function (if it has one) of your multi-meter, and the ohms function.
 Typically, on a diode function, the multi-meter will read out the forward voltage of the diode; and in reverse connection, nothing.
-On the low-ohms range, the meter will read the forward resistance of the diode, and on higher ohms ranges with leads reversed, it will read near infinity.
+On the low-ohms range, the meter will read the forward resistance of the diode, and even on higher ohms ranges with leads reversed it will read near infinity.
 Thus you test the forward and reverse function of the diode, by either test.

 I recommend you make up

 a special jumper wire; use insulated stranded conductor wire, and

 attach standard 1/4th inch male